h2oai/h2o-droplets/h2o-pojo-on-spark-droplet/README.md

 # Spark and H2O Pojo

-This is a simple example project to start coding with H2O Pojo.
+This is a simple example project to start with H<sub>2</sub>O Pojo.

+Recommendation: If you plan to use H2O POJO/MOJO in Spark environment, we sugget to have a look at Sparkling Water project.

 ## Dependencies
-  - Spark 1.5
+  - Spark 2.4

 For more details see [build.gradle](build.gradle).